 A manor house hotel built in 1906

 We’re proud to be part of this special place, built in the first decade of the twentieth century.
-Here at our manor house hotel directors, managers, patrons and other members of Swedish high society lived it up and socialised together for over 100 years.
+For over 100 years directors, managers, squires and other Swedish socialites have come to live the high life here at our manor house hotel.

 A long ‘nose’ by the water